OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

-## Connect to a VM via a Web Browser and the Guacamole Service
+## Connect gHost VM via Guacamole Remote Access Service

 ### Goals
 - Demonstrate how a student can connect to a Graphical User Interface of their virtual host via a web-based method.